Teresa Giudice on How Her New Boyfriend Is Different From Her Ex Joe

 Additionally, the reality star explained, "I like a lot of attention, so does he, so we give each other a lot of attention."

-As for whether or not the pair have talked about if marriage might be in their future, Teresa played coy, but didn't shoot town the possibility.
+As for whether the pair have talked about if marriage might be in their future, Teresa played coy, but didn't shoot town the possibility.

 "I mean, you know, I feel it, so we'll see what happens," she said.